 Let’s start with a popular use: seed starting.
 While I like to start a lot of seeds indoors in my home to get a jump start on the growing season, I’ve found sowing in my greenhouse works nicely too.

-Indoors is more reliable but I like the greenhouse option because I don’t worry about any mess or spilled water.
+Indoors is more reliable for tender seeds but a greenhouse works nicely for hardier plants plus I don’t worry about any mess or spilled water.

 I start sowing trays of seedlings in the greenhouse in late winter.
 Early on they need some protection like old blankets to insulate the trays and frost cloths over top at night.

-As temperatures and light increase, the seedlings sprout and grow, and routine care includes watering and putting up sun shades on bright days.
+As temperatures and light increase, the seedlings sprout and grow.
+Routine care includes watering and putting up sunshades on bright days.

 Grow Fast-Growing Crops

-The fastest growing food crops are cold-tolerant vegetables with edible stems and leaves.
+The fastest growing food crops are cold-tolerant vegetables which we grow for their edible stems and leaves.
 Without the need to wait for flowering and fruit production, the quick growers can be harvested any time.

 This makes them perfect for greenhouse growing in the moderate seasons.